07balajee/TEXT-Based-RPG-Java/README.md

-# ATM-Simulation-Java
+Text-Based Adventure Game

-A Beginner Friendly Java Project for ATM simulation
+A Beginner Friendly Java Project for Text-Based RPG Simulation

-Description:
+Description

-A console-based Java application simulating core ATM functionalities: PIN verification, balance checking, deposit, withdrawal, PIN change, mini statement, and exit.
-Designed to demonstrate object-oriented programming (encapsulation, abstraction), exception handling, and transaction management for a single-user banking system.
-Ideal for students and developers learning Java and banking logic.
+A console-based Java application simulating a text-based adventure game where players explore a dungeon, battle enemies like goblins, collect items such as potions, manage inventory, and aim to reach the exit using commands (e.g., "move", "fight").
+Designed to illustrate object-oriented programming (encapsulation, abstraction), exception handling, and game logic for a single-player RPG.
+Perfect for students and developers learning Java and game development fundamentals.

-Features:
-Secure PIN verification with 3 attempts.
-Check account balance.
-Deposit and withdraw funds with input validation.
-Change PIN securely.
-View mini statement of recent transactions.
-User-friendly text-based menu with exit option.

-Objectives:
+Features

+Dynamic dungeon exploration with directional moves.
+Combat system with enemy battles and health tracking.
+Item collection (e.g., potions) and inventory management.
+Use items to heal or enhance abilities.
+Interactive text-based menu with clear commands.
+Game over condition on health depletion or exit.

+Objectives

-Showcase OOP principles like encapsulation (private fields for balance, PIN) and abstraction (simplified method interfaces).
-Implement robust exception handling for invalid inputs.
-Simulate real-world ATM operations for educational purposes.
+Demonstrate OOP principles like encapsulation (private health, inventory) and abstraction (simplified command interfaces).
+Incorporate exception handling for invalid inputs.
+Simulate RPG mechanics for educational and entertainment purposes.